orill/orill/docs/multi/multi.rst

 MULTILLABY is a multi-compartment model for nuclide dispersion with the following physical phenomenon:

 :mixing: in a compartment volume
-:transfert: from one compartment to another
+:transfert: from one compartment to another compartment
 :deposition: on a compartment walls or inside a filter
 :filtration: from one compartment to another
-:release: from the walls of a compartment or from a filter
+:release: from walls of a compartment or from a filter into another compartment
-:decay: between isotopes
+:decay: between isotopes individualized with one or several chemical form

 Isotopes are individualized with one or several chemical form (example Iodine: I2, ICH3 or I aerosol).
 Parameters of each physical phenomenon can be set for each chemical form.